Nickolai-developer/my-graphql-couchdb-first-app/README.md

 ```
   npm run import
 ```
-Example data stored in a file "data-example.csv" in root directory.
+Example data stored in a file "data-example.csv" in a root directory.

 ---
 ### Explore